MazenHamada/Bike-Sales-Excel-Dashboard/README.md

 * **Regional Dominance:** North America represents the largest market for bike sales in this dataset, significantly outpacing Europe and the Pacific regions.

 ## Files in this Repository
-* `Bike_Sales_Project.xlsx`: The complete Excel workbook containing the raw data, cleaned data, pivot tables, and the final dashboard.
+* `Bike_Sales_Dataset.xlsx`: The complete Excel workbook containing the raw data, cleaned data, pivot tables, and the final dashboard.
 * `Dashboard.png`: A high-resolution image of the final dashboard.